 For many years I had enjoyed sport photography, particularly specialising in cycle racing and have taken many images in different places around Europe.

-Originally a member of two front line photographic clubs in the North Essex and South Suffolk areas.
-On retirement I moved to Mid-West Wales leaving behind a great number of friends, but since my move have made even more.
+Originally a member of two front line photographic clubs in the North Essex and South Suffolk areas, where I meet a great number of new friends.
+On retirement I moved to Mid-West Wales leaving behind a lot of memories, but since my move I have made new friends and learnt a lot more.
 Now living where I do, I have been enjoying quite a bit of nature and learning the art of Landscape photography.

 In 2016 I joined the United Photographic Postfolios (UPP) postal club and when in 2020 they started using Zoom as a way of photographic discussion, I joined an Infrared Circle within the club.
 Seeing a way forward I decided that there was a need for a Monochrome Circle, this quickly filled to the maximin of twelve members, so I started a second, both are now full.

-I have met some very interesting people along the way, learning from their skills and contributing to a number of exhibitions and events in and outside both areas.
+I have met some very interesting people along the photographic journey, learning from their skills and contributing to a number of exhibitions and events in and outside both areas.

-Back in 2016 I decided to change my kit from Canon to Olympus due to the amount of weight I was carrying around and from that day on, I have not looked back.
+Back in 2016 I decided to change all of my kit from Canon to Olympus, this was due to the amount of weight I was carrying around and from that day on, I have not looked back.

 My kit now comprises the following:-